-Q27.
+Q28.
 What kinds of financial contracts can OPCIs enter into?

-The FMFC sets out an exhaustive list of the kinds of financial contracts OPCIs can enter into25:
+The FMFC sets out an exhaustive list of the kinds of financial contract OPCIs can enter into25:

-- options, futures, swaps, forward rate agreements and any financial futures, currencies, rates, yields, financial indices or measures that can be settled by physical delivery or in cash; - · credit derivatives: - financial contracts with payment of a differential.
+- options, futures, swaps, forward rate agreements and any financial futures, currencies, rates, yields, financial indices or measures that can be settled by physical delivery or in cash; - credit derivatives; - financial contracts with payment of a differential.